 Professor and Associate Department Head for Graduate Affairs, Mechanical Aerospace and Nuclear Engineering

 Dr. Theodorian (Theo) Borca-Tasciuc has a B.S. in Physics from Bucharest University and a Ph.D. in Mechanical Engineering from UCLA.
 He started his academic career in 2001 at Rensselaer Polytechnic Institute and since 2013 he is a full professor.
 He is the director of the Nanoscale Thermophysics and Energy Conversion Laboratory (NanoTEC) on the Rensselaer campus.
 His research interests include fundamental investigations of solid-state thermal transport and energy conversion and development of efficient systems for thermal management, HVAC and power generation.
-He received the NSF CAREER award (2004), School of Engineering Outstanding Team award (2013), is an associate editor for the Journal of Nanomaterials, a member of the ASME’s K8 committee on Fundamentals of Heat Transfer, an invited member of the nascent ASME's K-9 committee on Nanoscale Thermal Transport, and on the international advisory board of CIMTEC conferences.
-He has organized and chaired multiple symposia and sessions on nanoscale thermal transport and energy conversion with ASME and MRS.
+He received the NSF CAREER award, School of Engineering Outstanding Team award, is a member of the ASME’s K8 committee on Fundamentals of Heat Transfer, and a member of the ASME's K-9 committee on Nanoscale Thermal Transport.
+He organized and chaired multiple symposia and sessions on nanoscale thermal transport and energy conversion with ASME, MRS, and CIMTEC International Conferences.

 Since January 2015, Dr. T. Borca-Tasciuc serves as the Associate Department Head for Graduate Affairs and the Mechanical Engineering Program Director for the MANE Dept.

 As of April 2019 Dr. T. Borca-Tasciuc graduated (as main advisor or co-advisor) 19 PhD students and 30 Master students.
 He authored >90 journal articles, has >5400 citations, and h-index of 37.